muammar/ml4chem/docs/source/models.rst

 Neural Networks
 ----------------
 Neural Network (NN) are models inspired on how the human brain works.
-They consist of a set of hidden-layers with some nodes.
-The most simple NN architecture is the *fully-connected* case in which each neuron is connected to every neuron in the previous/next layer, and each connection has its own weight.
-When an activation function is applied to the output of a hidden-layer, the NN is able to learn from non-linear data.
+They consist of a set of hidden-layers with some nodes (neurons).
+The most simple NN architecture is the *fully-connected* case in which each neuron is inter-connected to every other neuron in the previous/next layer, and each connection has its own weight.
+When an activation function is applied to the output of a neuron, the NN is able to learn non-linearity aspects from the data.

+In ML4Chem, a neural network can be instantiated as shown below:

 ::